Blog

 Driving sales engagement is a shared KPI between marketing and sales.
 Marketing materials drive brand awareness and primes prospects for sales outreach.
 But insights from the sales team deepen everyone’s understanding of how the sales funnel, from campaigns to buyer behaviors, impact departmental metrics.

-Your KPIs outline your goals through quantifiable measurements.
-When the marketing and sales team creates KPIs and both individual and shared goals across each channel, everyone has a tangible indicator toward what a successful marketing, outreach, and nurture strategy means based on the numbers.
-KPIs also feed into segmenting leads in terms of funnel stage and buyer group.
+Your KPIs outline your goals through quantifiable ABM measurements.
+When the marketing and sales team creates KPIs and both individual and common goals across each channel, everyone has a tangible indicator toward what a successful marketing, outreach, and nurture strategy means based on the numbers.
+ABM KPIs also feed into segmenting leads in terms of the buying stage and buying group.
 The marketing and sales team can then deepen their understanding in how buyer behaviors and demographics impact urgency throughout the buyer’s journey.

 Step 4: Understand the Lead Scoring Model for Optimal Outreach Results